Vacuum polarization corrections to hyperfine structure in many-electron atoms: Results and discussion

-In Table~\ref{tab:Cs_breakdown2} we present values for $\A(1+\epsilon)$ for Cs, including for $d$ states.
-The H-like values are for the lowest-lying state for the specified angular momentum, e.g., $1s_{1/2}$, $2p_{1/2}$, while for the many-electron atoms it is the ground and lowest excited states, $6s_{1/2}$, $6p_{1/2}$, etc. Here it is seen how important the core polarization and electron-core valence corrections are for all states, while their relative corrections are generally more important with increase in angular momentum.
+In Table~\ref{tab:Cs_breakdown2} we present our results in more detail for $s$, $p$, and $d$ states for one atom (\ce{Cs}) at different levels of many-body approximation.
+The H-like values are for the lowest-lying state for the specified angular momentum, e.g., $1s_{1/2}$, $2p_{1/2}$, while for the many-electron atoms it is the ground and lowest excited states, $6s_{1/2}$, $6p_{1/2}$, etc. While core polarization and electron-core valence corrections are important for hyperfine constants for all states, their relative corrections are generally more important with increase in angular momentum.
 For $d_{5/2}$, the many-body corrections determine the size and sign of the hyperfine splitting.
-In Fig.~\ref{fig:core_pol_gst} we show with Goldstone diagrams, in the first- and second-order of perturbation theory in the Coulomb interaction, how the core polarization effect allows significant contributions for states with valence orbitals with high angular momentum.
+In Fig.~\ref{fig:core_pol_gst} we show, with Goldstone diagrams, in the first- and second-order of perturbation theory in the Coulomb interaction, how the core polarization effect allows significant contributions for states with valence orbitals of high angular momentum.
 The illustration is for the $6p_{3/2}$ state, and shows the contribution arising from the $5p_{3/2}$ core state, which in the second order opens up the hyperfine interaction involving core $s$ states.

-Results for the electric and magnetic loop vacuum polarization corrections for Cs are given in the final columns of Table~\ref{tab:Cs_breakdown2}.
-For H-like Cs, the relative contributions of the electric and magnetic loop VP, $F^{\rm el}_{\rm VP}$ and $F^{\rm el}_{\rm VP}$, are comparable in size for each state.
-The corrections become significantly smaller with increase in orbital and total angular momentum and for the $d$-states the contributions are smaller than the number of digits displayed in the table.
-For the neutral atom, the relative VP corrections for the state $6s_{1/2}$ at all levels of many-body approximation are very similar to those for H-like $1s_{1/2}$.
-This is due to the proportionality of the wave functions for neutral $6s_{1/2}$ and for H-like $1s_{1/2}$ in the nuclear region.
-For the $6p_{1/2}$ state, while the H-like and RHF results are similar, corrections from polarization of the core by the hyperfine field are sizeable.
-This opens up the contributions of the core $s_{1/2}$ and $p_{1/2}$ orbitals, which has an effect on both the electric and magnetic VP corrections.
+Results for the electric and magnetic loop vacuum polarization corrections for \ce{Cs} are given in the final columns of Table~\ref{tab:Cs_breakdown2}.
+For H-like \ce{Cs}, the relative contributions of the electric and magnetic loop VP, \Fel{} and \Fml{}, are comparable in size for each state.
+The corrections become significantly smaller with increase in orbital and total angular momentum, and for the $d$-states the contributions are smaller than the number of digits displayed in the table.
+Our H-like results are in good agreement with previously published values.
+For example, we obtain $\Fel{}=0.862$ and $\Fml{}=0.441$ for $1s$ for finite magnetization (Table~\ref{tab:Cs_breakdown2}), and with point magnetization we obtain $\Fel{}=0.885$ and $\Fml{}=0.454$.
+This may be compared to the results of Ref.~\cite{Art2001_hfs_vp} for the point-like case, which in our notations corresponds to $\Fel{}=0.883$ and $\Fml{}=0.454$, respectively.
+The small difference in the electric values may be due to the higher-order Uehling contribution included in our approach, Eq.~(\ref{eq:Ueh_solve}).